polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 **Notice** - We're using only 512 bit strength in the above example.
 Make sure you (at least) use 2048, preferably 4096 in real world usage.
-The **[crypto.encrypt]** slot can also optionally handle a **[seed]** argument, which will seed the CS RNG that's used to generate a symmetric AES encryption key.
+The **[crypto.encrypt]** slot can also optionally handle a **[seed]** argument, which will seed the CSRNG that's used to generate a symmetric AES encryption key.

 To understand what occurs in the above Hyperlambda example, let's walk through it step by step, starting from the **[crypto.encrypt]** invocation.

-1. The message _"Some super secret message"_ is first cryptographically signed using the **[signing-key]**
+1. The message _"Some super secret message"_ is first cryptographically signed using the private **[signing-key]**
-2. The signed message is then encrypted using a CSRNG generated AES key
+2. The signed message is then AES encrypted using a CSRNG generated random key
 3. The AES key from the above is then encrypted using the **[encryption-key]**, that's assumed to be the recipient's public key
 4. The signing key's fingerprint is stored inside of the encrypted content, such that when the message is decrypted, the other party can verify that the signature originated from some trusted party
 5. The encryption key's fingerprint is stored as bytes, prepended before the encrypted message, which allows the other party to retrieve the correct decryption key, according to what encryption key the caller encrypted the message with.
 To retrieve a cryptography operation key fingerprint, you can use **[crypto.get-key]**